 Megan has been living in Connecticut since 1987 where she moved with her family from Lakenheath, England.
 While living in the Groton/Mystic area she became very interested in Long Island Sound and found a love of power boating and water sports.
 Megan received her BS in Coastal Studies (marine science) from the University of Connecticut; she then went on to get her masters in Environmental Education from Southern Connecticut State University.
 During college Megan got a chance to work in some interesting places including Hawaii working with Hawksbill Sea Turtles, and on the Algarve Coast in Portugal working with seals and sea lions.
 She also has her 100 Ton Captains License, an ACA Coastal Kayak Level II Instructor, and is a Connecticut certified school teacher in Biology for 7-12th grade.
 Megan loves to cheer on the Red Sox, kayak, geocache, and train her dog.
-Megan currently lives with her husband, son Silas, two cats, a dog, many fish and thousands of honey bees in Mystic.
+Megan currently lives with her husband, son Silas, daughter Astrid, a cat, a dog, many fish, and thousands of honey bees in Mystic.

 Jordan grew up in Stonington and discovered a love for the ocean and water sports at a young age.
 In 2010 she moved to Chicago to attend Columbia College, where she realized the importance of experiential learning and community outreach.
 She also learned that a life away from the ocean is no life at all.
 After returning to Connecticut, Jordan started at NESS in 2014 as a part-time camp assistant and soon worked up to her role as Registrar.
 In her spare time, she can be found reading, shopping, playing trivia, or writing and filming comedy videos.